 See my favorite seasonal finds in my Amazon shop!

+Every fall, right about this time, I always get asked for my pumpkin chia pudding recipe.
 Here in the Carolinas the transition from Summer to Fall is always a fun ride: you’re freezing in the morning, sweating by 3 PM, and back to cold in the evening.
-I’ve always loved that you get all four seasons here, but Fall is the time you literally get them all in one day.
-It’s great weather for layering, at least!
+It always makes me crave a seasonal – but still chilled – pumpkin snack, and this Pumpkin Chia Pudding is perfect.

 Chia seed is a powerhouse food.
 Similar to flaxseed, chia seeds are an antioxidant-rich superstar.
 They deliver a massive amount of nutrients including fiber, protein, healthy fat, calcium, manganese, magnesium, and phosphorus.
 They also have a good amount of vitamins B1, B2, and B3, as well as zinc and potassium.